Py4SHS

 ...

-Celine Lemarinier has a Master in Computer Sciences and has been active for 20+ years in very different domains and across 3 countries.
-She currently works for Atos’ HPC R&D in a team developing products that facilitate data access from large supercomputers.
-She also leads a work package in the European project IO-SEA.
+Celine Lemarinier has a Master in Computer Science and has been active for 20+ years in very different domains and across 3 countries.
+She currently works for Eviden's HPC R&D, leading a team applying Data Science for the optimization of large supercomputers.
 Previously, Celine worked in online payments and automated call distribution.

 ...